Practicing Guitar: Self Discipline or Fun?

-Do you find it difficult to fully enjoy the process of highly disciplined practicing?
+When it comes to practicing guitar, do you find it difficult to fully enjoy the process of highly disciplined practicing?
 Most guitarists either have lots of fun practicing, but are not highly disciplined, or try to be very disciplined, but find it boring or unfulfilling when they do so.
 So most people make a (conscious or unconscious) choice to sacrifice ‘fun’ for discipline, or discipline for fun.
-Making sacrifices with your guitar practice is not only unnecessary, but can be counterproductive to becoming the guitar player you want to be.
+Making sacrifices with your guitar practice is not only unnecessary but can be counterproductive to becoming the guitar player you want to be.

 Let me show you why…

-Some people stereotype this kind of practice as boring or “requiring too much work”.
+Some people stereotype this kind of guitar practice as boring or “requiring too much work”.
 However, it is not the practice approach that is “boring”, it is often your mental state during practice that makes the process seem tedious.
-Of course, sometimes the opposite problem can occur and your practice approach may cause you to mindlessly go through the motions of practice.
-It is very difficult to get yourself to enjoy such activity.
+Of course, sometimes the opposite problem can occur and your practice approach may cause you to mindlessly go through the motions of guitar practice.
+It is very difficult to get yourself to enjoy such an activity.
 In this case, your learning strategy would need to become more effective.
 For more information about this, read.

 One of the biggest mistakes regarding focused practicing that I see regularly is excluding variety and fun from the learning process.
 This happens frequently, especially when you are not under the guidance of a teacher who fundamentally understands this issue.
 You may think you are doing all the things necessary for fast progress, but your practice approach could still be susceptible to improvement.
-One such change may be including more variety into your practice.
-This will help avoid mental burn out and frustration.
+One such change may be including more variety in your practice.
+This will help avoid mental burnout and frustration.

 Incorporating variety into your practice does not mean a lack of focus, or doing things that are inconsistent with your goals.
-It simply means that you have multiple approaches for learning, applying and integrating musical skills.
+It simply means that you have multiple approaches for learning, applying, and integrating musical skills.
 I call this “intelligent” variety.
-This is much different from "random” variety that involves mindless jumping from one item to another in your practice, with no sense of direction.
+This is much different from the “random” variety that involves mindless jumping from one item to another in your practice session, with no sense of direction.

 Another issue that makes it difficult to see discipline as “fulfilling” is that results usually do not occur immediately and the small gains made along the way might seem insignificant.
 This delayed gratification will make it hard for you to practice well on a consistent basis unless you learn to enjoy the process. (more about this later).